RyanFleck/Manuals/content/tools/adf.md

   provide a list of files with full paths in the filesystem to copy, but **cannot provide a destination path.** What insane tooling.
 The [docs](https://learn.microsoft.com/en-us/azure/data-factory/connector-azure-blob-storage?tabs=data-factory#file-list-examples) for this are very disappointing.
+- "Flatten hierarchy" will give your files weird, long names.
+Use "preserve hierarchy".

 Sources/sinks are [too numerous to list](https://learn.microsoft.com/en-us/azure/data-factory/concepts-pipelines-activities?tabs=data-factory#data-movement-activities),